companieshouse/refund-request-consumer-java/README.md

 ## Getting started
 To checkout and build the service:
 1. Clone [Docker CHS Development](https://github.com/companieshouse/docker-chs-development) and follow the steps in the README.
-2. Run ./bin/chs-dev services enable refund-request-consumer-java chs-kafka-schemas kafka zookeeper
+2. Run ./bin/chs-dev services enable refund-request-consumer-java kafka3 zookeeper-kafka3
 3. Run ./bin/chs-dev development enable refund-request-consumer-java if you wish to see changes in the code
 4. TODO - add how to use the [tool](https://github.com/companieshouse/chs-tools/tree/add_kafka_message_sender)